Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/GettingStarted.md

 }
 ```

-The `WiredSmartCardConnection.connection()` method automatically detects whether you're using USB-C or Lightning.
+The `WiredSmartCardConnection.makeConnection()` method automatically detects whether you're using USB-C or Lightning.

 ### Specific Connection Types